Best Steps To Grow Bok Choy In Containers

 Grow Bok Choy In Containers

 Plant your seeds indoors four to six weeks before the anticipated last frost.
-To make things simpler, keep the pots outside, and direct-sow the seeds after the last frost prediction date have passed.
+To simplify things, keep the pots outside and direct-sow the seeds after the last frost prediction date has passed.

 By planting later, you can also prevent pak choi from prematurely bolting, which happens when young plants are exposed to frost or overnight temperatures below 10 C (50 F).